What the Royal Commission is about He aha te Kōmihana a te Karauna

 Commissioners are listening to survivors share their experiences in private sessions.

-We are conducting inquiries into different themes and care settings, including holding public hearings throughout the Inquiry.
+We are conducting inquiries into different themes and care settings, holding public hearings and receiving written statements on the experiences of survivors and other witnesses.

 We are conducting research and engaging with communities.